-Here are some movies I've seen recently, and my brief, unorganized opinions on them.
-There may be some slight spoilers, but probably nothing too specific.
+Here are a couple of movies I've seen recently, and my brief, unorganized opinions on them.

 Klute (1971)

-This was really disappointing.
-I was excited about seeing the first two movies in Alan J. Pakula's "Paranoia Trilogy" after loving "All the President's Men", but this was just... really... bad.
+This was disappointing.
+I was excited about seeing the first two movies in Alan J. Pakula's "Paranoia Trilogy" after loving "All the President's Men", but I just really didn't like this much.
 The characters weren't likable or particularly interesting, the story was slow and meandering, and for a supposed suspense thriller, there were really only one or two brief scenes that I found remotely suspenseful.
-The ending is a big disappointment-- the villain just kind of abruptly shows up and explains everything to the main character.
-The direction was surprisingly shoddy, given how much I liked Pakula's work in "All the President's Men."
-The shots were jarring and spatially confusing, for no discernable reason.
-Not much to recommend about this one, although it seems to be held in pretty high esteem for some reason.
+The ending felt like a cop-out, too.
+The villain just kind of abruptly enters the story and explains everything to the main character.
+The direction was surprisingly awkward, given how much I liked Pakula's work in "All the President's Men."
+The shots were jarring and spatially confusing for no discernable reason.
+I'm not sure why this movie seems to be held in such high esteem... maybe the acting, I guess.

 3/10